lingtalfi/ClassCooker/doc/api/Ling/ClassCooker/ClassCooker/addProperty.md

 If not, it's added at the beginning of the class (just after the class declaration).

-But you can define a property as a target (using the afterProperty option), in which case we will write the new property immediately after that target.
+But you can use options to define the property position manually.

 Available options are:
 - afterProperty: string, the name of the property to use as a target (the new property will be written after it)
+- beforeProperty: string, the name of the property to use as a target (the new property will be written before it)
+- top: bool=false, if true, the property will be appended at the top of the class.
+This has higher precedence than the afterProperty option.